A Book A Week Programme Over 3s

 Pudsey’s day of fundraising is not going as smoothly as usual; he got too hot under all his fur on his sponsored run, and hosting a knitathon at a cat café wasn't his best idea.

-This story is read alongside learning about Children In Need.
+This story is read alongside learning about Children In Need and counting money.

 November

-This story is read alongside learning about the RSPB Bird Watch Week.
+This story is read alongside learning about pronouns, Road Safety and a Police Visit.

 November